sorentwo/braintree-elixir/README.md

 ```

 Once that is configured you are all set.
 Braintree is a library, not an
-application, but it does rely on `hackney`, which must be started:
+application, but it does rely on `hackney`, which must be started.
+For Elixir
+versions < 1.4 you'll need to include it in the list of applications:

 ```elixir
 def application do